Above Ground Pool Problems: Complete Troubleshooting Guide

 Chemical Balance Solutions

 1. Address pH first: Adjust pH to 7.4-7.6 range before shocking.
-Use muriatic acid to lower pH (1 quart per 20,000 gallons typically lowers pH by 0.2) or sodium carbonate to raise it.
+Use muriatic acid to lower pH (amount varies based on starting pH, alkalinity, and acid concentration - see manufacturer specs) or sodium carbonate to raise it.

 2. Execute SLAM process: Add liquid chlorine (sodium hypochlorite) to reach shock level.
-For a 15,000-gallon above ground pool, you'll need approximately 1.5 gallons of 12.5% liquid chlorine to raise FC by 10ppm.
+For a 15,000-gallon above ground pool, you'll need approximately 1.2 gallons of 12.5% liquid chlorine to raise FC by 10ppm in clean water with no chlorine demand.

 3. Maintain shock level: Test FC every 2-4 hours, adding more liquid chlorine as needed.
-Continue until you pass the Overnight Chlorine Loss Test (OCLT) - FC drops less than 1ppm overnight.
+Continue until you pass the Overnight Chlorine Loss Test (OCLT) - FC at shock level drops less than 1ppm overnight.

 4. Brush and vacuum: Brush pool walls and floor twice daily during SLAM.
 Vacuum debris to waste if possible, or use your regular filter system.